Komsomolsk-on-Amur: Economy and infrastructure

 Komsomolsk-on-Amur is an important industrial center of Khabarovsk Krai and of the Russian Far East.
 It has a diversified economy where machine building, metallurgy and timber enterprises dominate.

 The city's most notable company is Komsomolsk-on-Amur Aircraft Production Association, Russia's largest aircraft-manufacturing enterprise.
 It is among Khabarovsk Krai's most successful enterprises, and for years has been the largest taxpayer of the territory.
 It has manufactured hundreds of civil aircraft and thousands of various-role military aircraft from the first recon aircraft to modern Su- series fighters and light amphibian aeroplanes.
 The company is hugely important to the city's economy, contributing 45% of all payments into the local budget.

 Also based in the city is Amur Shipbuilding Plant, an important producer of ships and submarines.

 The easternmost GLONASS telemetry and tracking station is located in Komsomolsk-on-Amur.

 Two air bases are located near the city, Khurba to the south and Dzemgi to the north.

 Komsomolsk-on-Amur railway station is an important rail junction of Baikal-Amur Mainline and Komsomolsk-Dezhnyovka railway line.

 The city is served by the Komsomolsk-on-Amur Airport.

-Public transport includes 5 tram routes, bus and fixed-taxi (marshrutka).
+Public transport includes five tram routes, bus and fixed-taxi (marshrutka).
 However, since January 10, 2018 the tram has not been operated, due to 'poor road condition' on Mira Prospect.
 It has yet to reopen and it was speculated that the suspension of tram traffic might become permanent.

 The first sortie of the Sukhoi Su-57 prototype occurred at the Gagarin Factory.

+The Komsomolsk Oil Refinery receives West Siberian crude via the Transneft pipeline.